hirokoymj/gcp-study-note/study-app/README.md

 - Stop VM when increasing the memeory 4GB -> 8GB
 - disk - persistant disc Local SSD
-- MIGs - port 4443 HTTPS
 - MIGs - autoscaling- CPU, max/min,
-- Authentication - best practice
-- each VM that needs to call a Google API should run as a service account with the minimum permissions necessary.(Create new SA)
+- (best practice)each VM + SA with with the minimum permissions necessary.(Create a new SA instead of default SA)
-- how to login using Cloud Identity Proxy for VM Access a paticular instance
+- Q:how to login using Cloud Identity Proxy for VM Access a paticular instance
-- "without allowing other instances" , the other instances are created with default compute engine service account.
+- A:"without allowing other instances" , the other instances are created with default compute engine service account.
 So you must create a new independant service account
 - Q: multiple VMs without public IP, you want to access all VMs without having to configure specific access on the existing and new instances-->
 - A: You can connect to Linux instances that don't have an external IP address by tunneling SSH traffic through IAP.[1]